Project-Somedays/Project-Somedays.github.io/_posts/2025-05-30-CreateWithClint-197-Escape.md

 ## 2025-05-30 20:00 - 2025-05-31 00:30 🙄 Smashing the rest out

-  - Made a coral stick using a blenderkit texture and kitbashing from SketchFab
+  - Made a coral stick using a BlenderKit texture and kitbashing from SketchFab
   ![Coral Bindle Stick](/assets/images/2025-05-30_Octopus_CoralStick.png)

-  - Adding suckers with the scult tool and masking: love it!
+  - Adding suckers with the sculpt tool and masking: love it!

   ![Suckers](/assets/images/2025-05-30_Octopus_Suckers.png)